pypxe/PyPXE/DOCUMENTATION.md

 import pypxe.dhcp
 ```

-The DHCP server class, `DHCPD()` requires the following parameters be set in order to be constructed:
+The DHCP server class, `DHCPD()`, requires the following parameters be set in order to be constructed:
 * __`ip`__
   * Description: This is the IP address that the DHCP server itself binds to.
-  * Default:  By default, the DHCP server will start with an IP of '192.168.2.2'.
+  * Default: '192.168.2.2'
   * Type: _string_
 * __`port`__
   * Description: This it the port that the TFTP server will run on.